ccm7676/ZINACB/README.md

-# Zon the Chess Engine
+# Introducing ZØN: the chess engine that worships the almighty penguino